adloky/smalls/ruy-lopez-mbm.md

 **9.f4!**

-*Answer:* After 9 0- 0?
+*Answer:* After 9 O-O?
 Black could play 9...a6!
 10.Ba4 Bd7 when the white knight is pinned – this was Black’s second threat.
 The game* move returns the extra pawn to prevent this and guard g2.
 At the same time the way is open to further harass the black queen.

 **9...Qxf4**